Risks relating to Neste's business

 Strong governance practices and the continued contributions of Neste’s senior management, personnel and partners are vital for the company’s success.
 Due to fierce competition for talent, there is a risk that Neste may not be able to recruit and retain the highly skilled employees that are needed for strategy deployment and successful operations in the future.
 There is also a risk that Neste will not be able to build and manage strategic partnerships that contribute to future success.

-Successful projects play a key role in Neste’s strategy deployment, operational development, and the digitalization of processes.
+Successful projects play a key role in Neste’s strategy deployment, operational development and the digitization of processes.
 Significant delays in project planning or execution may reduce operational efficiency or impair Neste’s ability to secure its competitive position.

 Business continuity risks

-Neste’s business is dependent to a significant extent on its refineries in Finland (Porvoo), Singapore and the Netherlands (Rotterdam).
-In addition to the planned maintenance turnarounds, for example disruptions in the supply of utilities or breakdown of critical machinery may cause unexpected shutdowns that affect Neste’s ability to fulfill demand for end products.
+On the operational level Neste’s business performance is very much dependent on the continuous reliability of refining activities in Finland (Porvoo), Singapore and the Netherlands (Rotterdam).
+In addition to the planned maintenance turnarounds, for example disruptions in the supply of utilities or breakdown of critical machinery could cause unexpected shutdowns that would affect Neste’s ability to fulfill demand for end products.

 The vessels chartered to Neste or owned by Neste are subject to inherent risks like maritime disaster, damage to the environment and loss of or damage to cargo and property.
 Such events can be caused by multiple factors, such as adverse weather conditions or mechanical failures.